Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Writing Binary to Octal Short Form.

-As I mentioned earlier the Octal Number System has been devised to write Binary Numbers into short form.
+As I mentioned earlier, the Octal Number System has been devised to write Binary Numbers in short form.
 Let us see how we can do this and convert binary numbers easily into Octal numbers.

-The Decimal Number 255 when converted into Binary we get 11111111.
-To convert it into Octal Numbers organize the binary digits into groups of three bits (011,111,111) from right to left and add up binary values of each group and write the Octal value.
+The Decimal Number 255, when converted into Binary, we get 11111111.
+To convert it into Octal Numbers, organize the binary digits into groups of three bits (011,111,111) from right to left and add up the binary values of each group, and write the Octal value.

 011 = 1+2 = 3